“Don’t confuse me with the facts. My mind already is made up.” Chairman George D. Aiken, of the Senate Agriculture Committee, 1954

 “The Republican Party laid the groundwork for dysfunction long before Donald Trump was elected president”, noted political historians E. J. Dionne, Norm Ornstein and Thomas Mann in their September, 2017 Atlantic Magazine article: How the GOP Prompted the Decay of Political Norms.

-basis.
+“We don’t fully appreciate the power of norms until they are violated on a regular basis.
 And the breaching of norms often produces a cascading effect: As one person breaks with tradition and expectation, behavior previously considered inappropriate is normalized and taken up by others.
 Donald Trump is the Normless President, and his ascendancy threatens to inspire a new wave of norm-breaking.” according to Dionne, Ornstein and Mann

 The evidence of this dysfunction is on display in the Senate trial of Donald John Trump.
 The compelling fact-based evidence that the Democratic managers have laid out for the world to see compels honest and objective brokers to seriously consider removing a president who repeatedly displays childish rants at anyone who exposes his incompetence to be the leader of the free world.